intmus/inttheory19-20/_03-triads-7chords-leadsheet/a1-triads.md

 ## Conclusions

-Your first goal should be to come up with a way to define each triad quality.
+Your first goal should be to come up with a way to define each triad's *quality*.
 To begin, you may classify triadic qualities by dividing them into two groups based on the defining chord members of the triads.

 When looking at a diatonic triad in root position:
 - If the chordal fifth is either a diminished or augmented fifth, then the triad is labeled as *diminished* or *augmented* respectively.